 This solicitation is made by our Board of Directors on our behalf.
-The entire cost of preparing, assembling and mailing the Notice of 2015 Annual Meeting of Stockholders, this proxy statement and the enclosed proxy card, and of soliciting proxies, will be paid by us.
-Proxies will be solicited principally through the use of the mail, but we may solicit proxies personally or by telephone, electronic mail or special letter by our officers and our regular employees for no additional compensation.
-We have retained American Stock Transfer & Trust and Broadridge Financial Solutions, Inc. to aid in the solicitation at an estimated cost to us of approximately \$14,800 plus out-of-pocket expenses.
+The entire cost of preparing, assembling and mailing the Notice of 2018 Annual Meeting of Stockholders, this proxy statement and the enclosed proxy card, and of soliciting proxies, will be paid by us.
+Proxies will be solicited principally through the use of mail services, but we may solicit proxies personally or by telephone, electronic mail or special letter by our officers and our regular employees for no additional compensation.
+We have retained American Stock Transfer & Trust and Broadridge to aid in the solicitation at an estimated cost to us of approximately \$11,400 plus out-of-pocket expenses.